SolhavenGames/Elementals-of-Tulia/GaeaSaga/CharacterArcs/AreteArcGaea.md

 ## Structure
 **Starting State**: Living in the Amazon Rainforest alongside Rai, Adva, and Imbra.

-**Ending State**: Grouped with Zezri, Zrili, and K'zorak, aiming to enforce peace and lawfulness by protecting citizens and popularizing co-existance.
+**Ending State**: Grouped with Zezri, Zrili, and K'zorak, aiming to enforce peace and lawfulness by protecting citizens and popularizing coexistence.

 **Inciting Moments**: Joining the Peace & Cooperation Guild after Kterla called for her.